awslabs/aws-encryption-sdk-specification/keyring-interface.md

 #### Decrypt Data Key

-If the encryption materials do contain a plaintext data key, OnDecrypt MUST NOT decrypt a data key.
 If the [decryption materials](#data-structures.md#decryption-materials) do not include a plaintext data key, OnDecrypt MAY decrypt a data key.
+Otherwise, OnDecrypt MUST NOT decrypt a data key.

-To do this, the keyring attempts to retrieve a plaintext data key using the input list of [encrypted data keys](#data-structures.md#encrypted-data-key).
+To do this, the keyring attempts to retrieve a plaintext data key from the input list of [encrypted data keys](#data-structures.md#encrypted-data-key).

-If the keyring is able to succesfully get at least one plaintext data key from any [encrypted data key](#data-structures.md#encrypted-data-key) and the [decryption materials](#data-structures.md#decryption-materials) still do not include a plaintext data key, it SHOULD set one resulting plaintext data key on the [decryption materials](#data-structures.md#decryption-materials).
+If the keyring is able to succesfully get at least one plaintext data key from any [encrypted data key](#data-structures.md#encrypted-data-key) and the [decryption materials](#data-structures.md#decryption-materials) still do not include a plaintext data key, it MUST set one resulting plaintext data key on the [decryption materials](#data-structures.md#decryption-materials).

-If the keyring is unable to get any plaintext data key using the input [encrypted data keys](#data-structures.md#encrypted-data-key) the keyring MUST NOT not update the [decryption materials](#data-structures.md#decryption-materials).
+If the keyring is unable to get any plaintext data key from the input [encrypted data keys](#data-structures.md#encrypted-data-key) the keyring MUST NOT not update the [decryption materials](#data-structures.md#decryption-materials).

 If OnDecrypt updates the [decryption materials](#data-structure.md#decryption-materials) with a plaintext data key, this keyring MUST append exactly one trace to the [keyring trace](#data-structures.md#keyring-trace) that includes the [DECRYPTED DATA KEY](#data-structures.md#encrypted-data-key) flag.
-Note that this trace MAY include more than one flag, for example the [VERIFIED ENCRYPTION CONTEXT flag](#data-structures.md#verified-encryption-context).
+Note that this trace MAY include more than one flag.

 ## Security Considerations

-Keyring implementations SHOULD provide integrity guarantees for the [encrypted data keys](#data-structures.md#encrypted-data-key) it returns on [OnEncrypt](#onencrypt) such that tampered versions of those encrypted data keys, if inputted into [OnDecrypt](#ondecrypt), are overwhelmingly likely to cause a decryption failure (i.e. the chance of a successful decryption in this case is negligible).
+Keyring implementations SHOULD provide integrity guarantees for the [encrypted data keys](#data-structures.md#encrypted-data-key) it returns on [OnEncrypt](#onencrypt) such that tampered versions of those encrypted data keys, if inputted into [OnDecrypt](#ondecrypt), are overwhelmingly likely to cause a decryption failure.

 Such integrity guarantees SHOULD include the integrity of the [encryption context](#data-structures.md#encryption-context) such that, if the encryption context used as input to OnEncrypt to produce an encrypted data key is